-At Johnson & Groninger PLLC, our product liability attorneys help victims of personal injury collect damages against the designer, manufacturer, or seller of a defective or dangerous product, including medical devices, medicines, machines, construction equipment, and vehicles.
+A Durham product liability lawyer with Johnson & Groninger PLLC helps victims of personal injury collect damages against the designer, manufacturer, or seller of a defective or dangerous product, including medical devices, medicines, machines, construction equipment, and vehicles.

-Our attorneys use skillful litigation to help victims of unsafe products obtain compensation for their injuries and losses under legal theories of breach of warranty, negligence, or strict liability.
-Each of our product liability lawyers in Durham is passionate about helping our clients find justice for the suffering they’ve been forced to endure.
+Our personal injury attorneys use skillful litigation to help victims of unsafe products obtain compensation for their injuries and losses under legal theories of breach of warranty, negligence, or strict liability.
+Each of our lawyers in Durham is passionate about helping our clients find justice for the suffering they’ve been forced to endure.

-Steps to take if you were injured by a dangerous or defective product
+What steps should you take if you were injured by a dangerous or defective product?

-These steps will not only help protect your health, but they could also improve your chances of obtaining maximum compensation for your injury.
+These steps will help protect your health and improve your chances of obtaining maximum compensation for your injury.

 1. Hold on to the product

 Your first step is to keep everything associated with the product.
-This means not only the product itself, but also all packaging, labels, instructions, and warnings.
+This means the product and all packaging, labels, instructions, and warnings.
 If possible, take pictures of the product from all angles.

 2. Visit the doctor